nikolaydubina/go-recipes/README.md

 ### [⏫](#contents) Calculate Cognitive Complexity with [gocognit](https://github.com/uudashr/gocognit)

-Congitive Complexity as defined in this tool can be more illustrative than Cyclometric Complexity.
+Cognitive Complexity as defined in this tool can be more illustrative than Cyclometric Complexity.
 Research paper ["Cognitive Complexity - a new way of measuring understandability"](https://www.sonarsource.com/docs/CognitiveComplexity.pdf), 2021. — [@uudashr](https://github.com/uudashr)

 ```